ph-x/tetris-lobby/README.md

 1. implement the local tetris game;
 2. achieve simple chat room;
 3. construct all necessary html files with .js;
+4. finish the UI design;
-4. give a website skeleton with basic configuration;
+5. give a website skeleton with basic configuration;